learnrelay/learnrelay/docs/queries/containers-fragments.md

-# Containers
+# Containers & Fragments

 > Understand Containers.

-To use queries in one of your React components, you use the higher-order component `Container` provided by Relay.
+To use queries in one of your React components, you have to wrap them using the higher-order component `Container` provided by Relay.

-Using containers comes with two guarantees by Relay:
+Containers come with two guarantees by Relay:

 * The required data is available before the component is rendered.
 * The component will be updated whenever some of the required data has been updated elsewhere.